Boardwalk Hall: Mixed martial arts

-Pro Wrestling
+Professional wrestling

-The Hall hosted the World Wrestling Federation's WrestleMania IV and V in 1988 and 1989, respectively, although on the television coverage it was referred to as "Trump Plaza" because the adjacent casino hotel was the primary sponsor.
-During the opening to WrestleMania IV, celebrity guest Bob Uecker refers to the building as the 'convention center'.
+The Hall hosted the World Wrestling Federation's WrestleMania IV and V in 1988 and 1989, respectively, although on the television coverage it was referred to as Trump Plaza because the adjacent casino hotel was the primary sponsor.
+During the opening to WrestleMania IV, celebrity guest Bob Uecker referred to the building as the “Convention Center”.
 WrestleMania IV was attended by 18,165 fans while WrestleMania V had an attendance of 18,946.
-It was the only venue for 38 years to host the annual pay-per-view event in consecutive years until Allegiant Stadium hosted WrestleMania 41 and will host WrestleMania 42.
+It was the only venue for 38 years to host the annual pay-per-view event in consecutive years until Allegiant Stadium hosted WrestleMania 41 and WrestleMania 42.

 In addition to the two WrestleMania events, many other WWE shows have been held with their weekly shows Raw, SmackDown, Heat, Velocity, and ECW taking place.
+After a 20 year hiatus, WWE TV returned to Boardwalk Hall for Monday Night Raw on June 29, 2026.
+They also taped the July 3, 2026 episode of Friday Night SmackDown after Raw went off air.
+This was the first televised Smackdown since 2008.
+This double event was a complete sell out with nearly 12k fans packing the Boardwalk Hall.

 The Hall hosted All Elite Wrestling on February 9, 2022, with an episode of AEW Dynamite.
 It also hosted the February 11, 2022 episode of AEW Rampage, which was taped on the same night as Dynamite.

+Ice hockey

+From 1930 to 1942, Boardwalk Hall served as the home arena of the Atlantic City Seagulls of the EAHL.
+In 1947, a second iteration of the Seagulls brought the league back to Atlantic City, playing in Boardwalk Hall until 1952.

+Boardwalk Hall later served as the home arena for the Atlantic City Boardwalk Bullies of the ECHL from 2001 to 2005.
+The franchise won the 2003 Kelly Cup while based at the venue.

+From 2011 to 2013, ECAC Hockey held its men's ice hockey tournament at Boardwalk Hall.

+During the 2010–2011 season, Boardwalk Hall hosted four home games for the Albany Devils of the AHL and one home game for the Trenton Devils of the ECHL, both of which were affiliated with the New Jersey Devils.
+The Albany Devils returned to play four home games during the both 2012–13 and 2013–14 seasons.
+Despite not having a team in Atlantic City, the American Hockey League hosted the 2012 All-Star Classic at Boardwalk Hall.